TLP:CLEAR

 Report #24 — partial apply

-Key finding: 81–86% IP overlap across all three poisoning usernames (claudenvidia: 81%, claudeonkar: 86%, nvidiaonkar: 82%) proves a single coordinated botnet.
-These are not independent scanning campaigns — they share the same controller and wordlist infrastructure.
+Key finding: 72–77% IP overlap across all three poisoning usernames (claudenvidia: 72% [172 of 238 nvidia IPs], claudeonkar: 77% [174 of 226 onkar IPs], nvidiaonkar: 76% [171 of 226 onkar IPs]) shows a single coordinated botnet.
+These are not independent scanning campaigns.
+They share the same controller and wordlist infrastructure.
+(Corrected from an earlier internal draft that cited 81–86% against a mistaken 100-IP baseline — re-derived directly from events per the numbers above.)

 The attack goal is userdb injection: force automated honeypot tuning systems to add these accounts by exceeding the minimum distinct-IP threshold.
 A honeypot that subsequently accepts claude:claude can be fingerprinted as honeypot infrastructure.
-The same usernames pushed into real SSH targets serve as a reconnaissance signal — if a server accepts them, it may be running AI workloads with service accounts matching current tech-brand keywords.
+The same usernames pushed into real SSH targets serve as a reconnaissance signal: a server that accepts them may be running AI workloads with service accounts matching current tech-brand keywords.

 Automated honeypot platforms that learn from observed traffic periodically update their accepted credential list (userdb).
 A common tuning heuristic: if a username:password pair is seen from N distinct source IPs within a window, it likely represents real-world credential usage and is added to the accepted list.